Coffeehouse culture of Baghdad: Ridha Alwan Coffee

 Ridha Alwan Coffee (مقهى رضا علوان) is one of the most famous cultural coffeehouses in Baghdad.
 It was established in 1960 as a coffee shop and is located in eastern Karrada.
-It used to be a small shop selling coffee varieties, then it developed into a large elegant coffeehouse where people and families to distract themselves from the current political crisis and problems that afflict Iraq.
+It used to be a small shop selling various coffees, but it developed into a large, elegant coffeehouse where people and families could distract themselves from the current political crisis and problems that afflict Iraq.
 The coffeehouse also holds cultural activities that bring together intellectuals, poets, and writers in poetry evenings and film festivals.
 Theater plays are also held during Ramadan in the coffeehouse.

 Among the advantages of the coffeehouse are the absence of hookahs, the prohibition of smoking, and the lack of TVs and song broadcasting.
 This was done to provide a quiet and healthy place for intellectual and artistic talks as well as a cultural and literary meeting place.
 The unique nature of the coffeehouse has won the approval of most customers who have visited the coffeehouse.